Mental Illness & Child Custody

 Depending on the findings, the court may impose protective measures it feels are appropriate to the situation.
 This could include supervised visitation, a requirement that you undergo or stay in treatment to have custody, or similar provisions.
 Again, this type of determination is guided first by what is in your child’s interests.

-If you are worried that your ex is attempting to unfairly use your mental illness against you in court, skilled legal representation will help preserve your rights and provide essential guidance when you need it most.
+If you are worried that your ex is attempting to use your mental illness against you in court unfairly, skilled legal representation will help preserve your rights and provide essential guidance when you need it most.
+Reach out to our family law attorneys today by filling out the form below.